22 The t-statistic and t-distribution

 geom_line()

-When we have a “sample” of data and want to compute the statistical significance of the difference of the mean from the population mean, we calculate the standard deviation of the sample means (standard error).
+When we have a sample and want to test how far its mean sits from a population mean, we scale by the standard error (the standard deviation of the sample mean), \(\sigma/\sqrt{n}\):

 \[z = \frac{x - \mu}{\sigma/\sqrt{n}}\]